 - Assess macular function with an Amsler grid - this examines the central vision.

-This is guided by your history and ocular examination but may include a full neurological exam, examination of the pulse for atrial fibrillation, listen for any carotid bruits and check the blood pressure and check urine for glucose.
+This is guided by your history and ocular examination but may include a full neurological examination, examination of the pulse for atrial fibrillation, listening for any carotid bruits and checking blood pressure, and checking urine for glucose.

 This will depend upon what is suspected.
 It may require urgent (same day) referral to an ophthalmologist for slit lamp examination and a definitive diagnosis.
-If there is suspicion of giant cell arteritis (temporal arteritis) urgent, same day, C-reactive protein and plasma viscosity tests are required.
+If there is suspicion of giant cell arteritis (temporal arteritis) urgent, same day, CRP and plasma viscosity tests are required.

 It is helpful to divide possible diagnoses into laterality, speed of onset and associated pain.
 This is for guidance and is not absolute.

-Acute angle closure glaucoma may affect both eyes but usually only one at a time has an acute attack.
-Giant cell arteritis may affect one eye initially and immediate starting of steroids is essential to protect the other eye.
+Acute angle-closure glaucoma may affect both eyes but usually only one at a time has an acute attack.
+Giant cell arteritis (temporal arteritis) may affect one eye initially and immediate starting of steroids is essential to protect the other eye.
 Chemicals or foreign bodies in the eye may be unilateral or bilateral (sometimes the symptoms are so intense on one side that the other is not noticed by the patient or practitioner until the worse symptoms have subsided - always examine both eyes).